Snedashkovsky/cybergift/README.md

 ##  Inspiring Key Opinion Leaders

-Key figures who connect ethereum with different audiences are projects who are building on top of ethereum.
+Key figures who connect Ethereum to different audiences are projects that are building on top of Ethereum.
 Hence giving tokens to those who are able to lead these groups is likely a good idea.
-So we include into the scope top token holders of selected projects.
+So we included into the scope top token holders of selected projects.
 To our surprise, we found that there is very little overlap between these people, which adds to our hypothesis.

 <table style="text-align: left">
     <thead style="text-align: center">